-Financial assets are presented per industry in the gross and net amounts in the following tables.
+Financial assets are presented below per industry in the gross and net amounts.

-As of December 31, 2019, the largest share in the total gross financial assets was that of the retail customers - of 19.32%, followed by the processing industry - 18.14%.
+As of December 31st 2019, the largest share in the total gross financial assets was that of the retail customers - of 19.32%, followed by the processing industry - 18.14%.